-- Return to Quick Rules: Colons - Return to the Complete List of Punctuation Covered in This Chapter Section
+• Return to the Complete List of Punctuation Covered in This Chapter Section independent clause.

-Colon Rule 2.1: Put a colon between an explanation and its introductory independent clause.
+Colon Rule 2.1: Put a colon between an explanation and its introductory

 Put colon after an independent clause followed by a statement that explains in further detail what the introductory clause states in general.
 An independent clause is one that can stand on its own as a sentence beginning with a capital and ending with a period because it expresses a complete thought with a subject (doer) and a predicate (action; see §4.3.1 above).
 This colon usually stands for the causal transition phrase "-that is,"